alanbchristie/docker-haul/README.md

     $ ./haul.sh

-The script wil force a pull by first removing each image.
+The script will force a pull by first removing each image.

 >   Remember that you're pulling everything - so this may take some time,
     depending on what you're pulling.